w3c/openscreenprotocol/mdns.md

 ## Example

-The following are example records that would be sent for an openscreen mDNS service instance.
+The following are example records that could be exchanged for an openscreen mDNS service instance.
+The Query is sent from the client (controller) and the other records are sent as part of the response from the server (presentation display).
+The `PTR` record is sent with `SRV`, `TXT`, `A` and `AAAA` records sent as additional records in the query response.

 ### Query